Purii/react-native-approach-deviceorientation/README.md

 React Native is an awesome technology to develop native applications using JavaScript as cross-platform language.
 You can read more about React Native in the [official documentation](https://facebook.github.io/react-native/), if you’re not already familiar with it.

-Native components could easily added by developing [bridges to native Objective-C, Swift or Java code](https://facebook.github.io/react-native/docs/native-components-ios.html).
+Native, platform specific components could easily added by developing [bridges to native Objective-C, Swift or Java code](https://facebook.github.io/react-native/docs/native-components-ios.html).
 But sometimes such a bridge isn’t really necessary.
 Some requirements could be met by using the shipped bridges and some JavaScript logic.
 With this approach I want to show, how to detect a device orientation change easily, with already included components and their available methods and events.

 ## No third-party components